Eric Ollerenshaw: Political career

 In the 1991 New Year Honours, he was awarded his OBE for Public and Political Service.
 The same year he was elected to the London Borough of Hackney representing Springfield as one of its three Conservative councillors.
 In 1992 he stood as the Conservative Parliamentary Candidate in Heywood and Middleton.

 In 1998, he rose to lead the Conservative group on Hackney London Borough Council when Joe Lobenstein, the previous leader of the group, became mayor of Hackney.
 His involvement with Councillor Isaac Leibowitz, who was later convicted of electoral fraud, was mentioned in an Early Day Motion from the Labour MP for Hackney South, Brian Sedgemore calling for him to be divested of his OBE.
 Between 2000 and 2001, he was the joint leader of Hackney Council with Labour's Jules Pipe during Hackney's most troubled period.
-In 2000, Ollerenshaw was elected as a member of the Greater London Authority and in 2002 rose to become the Conservative Group Leader.
+In 2000, Ollerenshaw was elected as a member of the London Assembly and in 2002 rose to become the Conservative Group Leader.
 He was elected Member of Parliament for Lancaster and Fleetwood at the 2010 general election with a majority of 333 votes.